lupyuen/lupyuen.github.io/src/privilege.md

 -   Why (naively) porting NuttX from __QEMU to Star64__ might become really challenging!

-# Hang in UART Transmit
+# Wait Forever in UART Transmit

 Here's a fun quiz...

 This NuttX Kernel Code prints a character to the UART Port.
-Guess why it __hangs on Star64 JH7110?__
+Guess why it __waits forever on Star64 JH7110?__

 ```c
 // Print a character to UART Port